nf-core/raredisease/docs/usage.md

 3. Repeat expansions (ExpansionsHunter & Stranger)
 4. Variant calling - SNV (DeepVariant/Sentieon DNAscope)
 5. Variant calling - Structural variants (SV) (Tiddit & Manta)
+6. Copy number variant calling (GATK's GermlineCNVCaller)
-6. SNV annotation & ranking (rohcall, vcfanno, ensembl VEP, GENMOD)
+7. SNV annotation & ranking (rohcall, vcfanno, ensembl VEP, GENMOD)
-7. SV annotation & ranking (SVDB query, ensembl VEP, GENMOD)
+8. SV annotation & ranking (SVDB query, ensembl VEP, GENMOD)
-8. Mitochondrial annotation
+9. Mitochondrial annotation

 > We have only listed the groups that require at least one input from the user.
 For example, the pipeline also runs SMNCopyNumberCaller, but it does not require any input other than the bam files passed by the pipeline.
 Hence, it is not mentioned in the list above.
 To know more about the tools used in the pipeline check the [README](../README.md).